mattwwarren/bubo/README.md

-bubo is a HipChat bot that listens for mentions of JIRA tickets by issue key and expands the reference into something more readable.
+bubo is a HipChat bot that listens for mentions of JIRA or BitBucket tickets by issue key and expands the reference into something more readable.

+This tool was originally created by Keith Fahlgren of Safari Books Online.
+It was hacked and slashed by Matt Warren to function with BitBucket.
+The current version will only connect to JIRA or BitBucket, not both!

 What does it do?

   1. Joins a room (set defaults in `config.js`)
-  1. Checks each message for an upper-case JIRA issue key (`ABC-3`)
+  1. Checks each message for an upper-case JIRA issue key (`ABC-3`) or BitBucket issue key (`repo-5`)
   1. Responds with some contextual details from JIRA (`https://something.atlassian.net/browse/ABC-3: “Support streaming reading” marked as Closed and assigned to Keith Fahlgren`)
+  ** OR details from BitBucket (https://bitbucket.org/someone/repo/issue/5: "Something something broken stuff" marked as resolved and assigned to Matt Warren`)

 What if I want it in a new room?

   * In a public room, mention it directly with `@jirabot` and wait for it to join
   * In a private room, invite it using the HipChat invite menu and wait for it to join
-  * Add it to the defaults in `config.js` if you want
+  * Add it to the defaults in `config.js` if you want ** Alternatively, to save the running config, use `@jirabot save` and find a `config.runtime.js` in the runtime directory

 What JIRA projects does it know about?

   * Every JIRA project that you explicitly mention in `config.js`
+  * Every BitBucket project it has access to for the BitBucket host user in `config.js`

 What if I don't want it in a room?